Anders Eklund (murderer): Höglund murder

 Höglund's death became headline news, as most people had high hopes of finding the girl alive.
-Höglund's funeral on May 10, 2008 was broadcast live on television on SVT1, the first time in Swedish television history any such broadcast had been made.
+Höglund's funeral on 10 May 2008 was broadcast live on television on SVT1, the first time in Swedish television history any such broadcast had been made.
 The decision to broadcast the funeral was questioned and it sparked a debate about whether it was ethical or not.

 Hellgren murder

-On June 4, 2000 in Falun, 31-year-old Pernilla Hellgren was found murdered.
+On 4 June 2000 in Falun, 31-year-old Pernilla Hellgren was found murdered.
 She had been strangled and sexually assaulted.
 A young girl on her way home had witnessed the attack, and told investigators that she saw a man following Hellgren on her way home from a party in central Falun.
 DNA found on Hellgren's body was a match to Eklund, who confessed to the murder when investigators in the Engla case presented the DNA evidence that implicated him.

 Trial and imprisonment

-On July 18, 2008, Anders Eklund was tried on two counts of murder and two counts of rape.
+On 18 July 2008, Eklund was tried on two counts of murder and two counts of rape.
 In addition to these charges he was also accused of several counts of illegal possession of child pornography.
-In August 2008, after a relatively swift trial he was found guilty of all charges and declared mentally fit to stand trial.
-On October 6, 2008, Anders Eklund was sentenced to life imprisonment for the two murders, one rape in Sandviken 2006 and for the child pornography crimes.
+In August 2008, after a relatively swift trial, he was found guilty of all charges and declared mentally fit to stand trial.
+On 6 October 2008, Eklund was sentenced to life imprisonment for the two murders, one rape in Sandviken 2006 and for the child pornography crimes.

 Following the sentencing, Eklund was transferred to the Norrtälje Correctional Facility, a high-security prison north of Stockholm.
-The Norrtälje Correctional Facility provides a special wing for sex offenders, commonly known as "the sex bunker", in which Anders Eklund was incarcerated.
+The Norrtälje Correctional Facility provides a special wing for sex offenders, commonly known as "the sex bunker", in which Eklund was incarcerated.

-In June 2014 Eklund was assaulted by other inmates and had to be hospitalized.
+In June 2014, Eklund was assaulted by other inmates and had to be hospitalized.
 He was released from hospital and returned to prison the same day.